 News articles have not had any changes since 2016, and the last news article still has links to the now removed forum.

 Con Lack of tutorials

-Unfortunately, the wiki doesn't contain much programming tutorials and the source code itself isn't much more self-documented.
-Creating new gamemodes or AI will require lot of investigations for beginners.
+Unfortunately, the wiki doesn't contain many programming tutorials, and the source code itself isn't very self-documented.
+Creating new gamemodes or AI will require lot of research for beginners.